MiyaMango/Asteroids_Evo/README.md

 This project is ongoing and in early development.
 The makefile only works for windows right now.
 God forgive me for I have sinned.

-To compile and run on windows: Install w64devkit (or a similar tool), navigate to the /src directory, and use 'make run'.
+To compile and run on windows: Navigate to the /src directory, and use ``'make run'``.